chauff/cse1500-web-transcripts/Lecture-3.md

 ### Hoisting

 Hoisting is best explained with a concrete example.
-Consider this JavaScript code snippet.
+Consider this JavaScript code snippet :point_down:.
 What kind of console output do you expect after executing this snippet?

 ```javascript
 var x = six();